imanghafoori1/laravel-microscope/README.md

 ### `php artisan check:compact`

-- In php 7.3 if you "compact" a non-existent variable you will get an error, so this command checks the entire project for wrong `compact()` calls and reports to you which parameters should be removed.
+- In PHP 7.3, if you "compact" a non-existent variable, you will get an error, so this command checks the entire project for wrong `compact()` calls and reports to you which parameters should be removed.

 <a name="blade_queries"></a>